CTXR97/Minimum-Variance-Hedge/README.md

 **Limitations of the model**

-1. I cannot find a method to label each table with the exact contract's name for example "AUG22 Contract".
-Manual labelling is also not possible.
-Will try to see if there are any work arounds for this.
+1. I cannot find a method to label each table with the exact contract's name for example "AUG22 Contract", "SEP22 Contract".
+Manual labelling is also not possible because for this model, I am allowing it to run in loops to reduce the need for human intervention i.e to make amendments in the calculation engine.